Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/assets.md

 As you can see in the video, when attaching the circling stars to the clock, they start moving, rotating and scaling along with the clock.

-We will not be utilizing this feature as part of this beginner tutorial but you may find it useful in more advanced use-cases: An asset hierarchy can be very useful in more advanced features such as *timeline animations* or when writing custom *SceneScript* code.
+We will not be utilizing this feature as part of this beginner tutorial but you may find it useful to organize your wallpaper better.
+It is especially useful in more advanced use-cases, for example if you want multiple assets to move in union as part of a *timeline animation* or a custom-coded *SceneScript* animation.